Jumat, 21 Januari 2011

 conglomeration of 165 self-identified conservative GOP House members, unveiled

-Thursday that they argue could save $2.5 trillion
+their plan Thursday that they argue could save $2.5 trillion

 in federal spending over ten years.
 The proposal is centered around legislation